Overcompensation of transient and permanent death rate increases in age-structured models with cannibalistic interactions: Summary and Conclusions

 \section{Summary and Conclusions}

-In this paper, we proposed a deterministic population model that combines a continuum of Lotka-Volterra-type interactions with age structure to describe intraspecies predation or cannibalization.
+In this paper, we use a linear kinetic population model to formally derive a bilinear, age-structured PIDE that incorporates a continuum of intraspecies cannibalistic interactions.
 Distinct from previous models that typically assume complicated interactions within multistage/multispecies populations or rely on complex consumer-resource interactions, we demonstrate mathematically that our single-species, bilinear interaction model, structured simply according to age, can give rise to a variety of dynamical behavior.

-With realistic forms of predation, our model can exhibit permanent, steady-state overcompensation of the total population in response to increases in death rate.
+Although similar PIDEs have been previously proposed \citep{Hastings_Costantino1987,Hastings1987,TAKASHINA_FIKSEN,TAKASHINA} and undamped population oscillations found, overcompensation in response to increased death were not treated.
+We used realistic forms of predation to show that this model can exhibit permanent, steady-state overcompensation of the total population in response to permanent increases in death rate.
 General forms of predation kernels $K(x',x)$ that preclude steady-state overcompensation were enumerated showing that gradients in both $x'$ and $x$ are necessary for static overcompensation (when $\beta$ and $\mu$ are constants).
 Specifically, our analysis suggests that $K(x',x)$ that increases in $x'$ and decreases in $x$ are more likely to exhibit steady-state overcompensation.
 Using predation kernels $K_{1}(x',x)$ and $K_{2}(x',x)$, Eq.~\eqref{LVmodel} was solved numerically using a finite volume method to show the emergence of steady-state overcompensation.
-Our model is also amenable to recently developed adaptive spectral methods that are quite efficient at handling unbounded domains \citep{xia2021efficient,xia2021frequency, chou2022adaptive}.
+Our PIDE model can also be numerically solved using recently developed spectral methods that adaptively decompose the solution $n(x,t)$ into spatial basis functions with time-dependent coefficients.
+These methods are detailed in \citep{xia2021efficient,xia2021frequency, chou2022adaptive} and are quite efficient at handling unbounded domains.

 Our analyses also allowed us to quantitatively distinguish transient overcompensation from steady-state overcompensation.
 Dynamic, or transient overcompensation was defined in terms of oscillations in the total population that also arose under predation kernels $K_{1}$ and $K_{2}$ and abrupt changes in the values of $\mu$ and $\beta$ (see Fig.~\ref{over_popu_fig}).
 These cases exhibited damped oscillations in the total population that transiently exceeded their expected steady-state values.
 At long times, the total populations converged to steady values uniquely associated with their permanent values of $\mu$.
 For $\mu$ that has permanently increased, steady-state overcompensation is not universal but arises only under certain values of $\beta$ and $\mu$.
 However, for values of $\beta$ and $\mu$ under which steady-state overcompensation \textit{does not} arise (for $K=K_{1}, K_{2}$), transient overcompensation may nonetheless arise following jumps in $\mu(t)$.